The long wait for legalized surrogacy may soon end in New York

 Lessons from America’s most infamous surrogacy case

-Commercial gestational surrogacy — the practice of paying a woman to carry a child that is not biologically related to her — is legal, or not expressly prohibited, in every state except New York and Michigan.
+Commercial gestational surrogacy — the practice of paying a woman to carry a child that is not biologically related to her — is legal, or not expressly prohibited, in every state except New York, Louisiana and Michigan.

 Advocates say it’s a way of helping infertile and gay couples start families.
 But commercial surrogacy has a slew of detractors, many of whom say it amounts to women selling their bodies.